Louisiana Tech vs. Rice NCAA Football Odds, Plays and Insights | November 27, 2021

 Louisiana Tech Stats and Trends

-- In Louisiana Tech's 11 games this year, it has four wins against the spread.
+- Louisiana Tech has four wins against the spread in 11 games this season.

-- The Bulldogs have been favored by 3.5 points or more six times this season and covered the spread in one of them.
+- The Bulldogs have covered the spread once this season when favored by 3.5 points or more (in six chances).

 - Louisiana Tech's games this year have gone over the total in eight out of 11 opportunities (72.7%).

-- Louisiana Tech is 2-2 against the spread and 2-2 overall this season when the team records more than 36.6 points.
+- Louisiana Tech is 2-2 against the spread and 2-2 overall in games when it scores more than 36.6 points.

-- When Louisiana Tech piles up over 437.4 yards, the team is 3-1 against the spread and 2-2 overall.
+- Louisiana Tech is 3-1 against the spread and 2-2 overall when the team piles up over 437.4 yards.

-- The Bulldogs have turned the ball over four more times (20 total) than the Owls have forced a turnover (16) this season.

 - Find the latest spread and moneyline odds for Louisiana Tech at SISportsbook.